Home » About » Clinical Services & Team

 Dr. Hubbard is board certified in Surgery and Surgical Critical Care.
 She earned her medical degree and completed her General Surgery residency at Loma Linda University.
 During residency she also finished her Pediatric Surgery Research fellowship at Children’s Hospital of Los Angeles.
 She then completed her Critical Care fellowship at both the Medical College of Wisconsin and Children’s Hospital of Wisconsin.
 Dr. Hubbard has offered her services in multiple third world countries as a medical and surgical volunteer.
 Her interests include Transfusion Medicine, the Complex Abdomen, and Surgical Education.
 She has experience as an Associate Professor of Surgery teaching medical students, residents, and Surgical Critical Care and Acute Care Surgery fellows.

 Dr. Inouye is board certified in General Surgery and Surgical Critical Care.
-Dr Inouye received a B.A. from Pomona College with a double major in International Relations and Biology.
+Dr. Inouye received a B.A. from Pomona College.
 He then completed a Masters in Public Health at the University of California in Los Angeles at the Division of Epidemiology.
-In 1990 he entered George Washington University School of Medicine where he received his medical degree.
-Dr. Inouye completed his general surgery residency at Oregon Health Sciences University in Portland and another general surgery residency at Episcopal Hospital in Philadelphia, PA.
-Dr. Inouye completed several fellowships as a research fellow for the American Cancer Society and Lahey Clinic in Burlington, Massachusetts.
-He was a research student and technician for the Department of Pharmacology at UCLA.
-He entered his surgical critical care fellowship at the University of Medicine and Dentistry of New Jersey at Camden.
+He received his medical degree from George Washington University.
+Dr. Inouye completed his general surgery residency in the Temple University Health System, and then a surgical critical care fellowship at the University of Medicine and Dentistry of New Jersey in Camden.

 Ekaterina Knowlton, MD